meenwolf/BachelorAssignment/README.md

 ## TrialExtractSVG.py
 To test extracting information from the vector images, which will be saved in another directory at my local computer, I have made this file.

+The files that work on all the buildings, are:
+## allFunctions.py
+This file contains all the functions that I have made to get to the final result

+## TryAllBuildings.py
+This file contains the code that I used to get the final results.

+All the other files were in between files, to extend the code for working for one floor, to one building, To a few buildings, to all buildings.
+The allFunctions.py file contains all the functions that are created here, but adjusted so that they work for all the buildings.